Brazil start quest for sixth title against Croatia

 FINAL REPEAT

-Spain begin their title defense with a repeat of the physical 2010 final against the Netherlands in the Maracana.
+Spain begin their title defence with a repeat of the physical 2010 final against the Netherlands in the Maracana.

 "We will have to be prepared right from the first day, focus ourselves," said coach Vicente Del Bosque, knowing the runners-up are likely to face Brazil in the first knockout round.